Joking aside, we Czechs can get by speaking Czech in Croatia. But how much do we really know about Croatian?

 We’ve teamed up with our friends/colleagues from Ciklopea, one of the leading translation agencies based in Zagreb.
-We had a chat with their colleague Project and Marketing Manager Miloš, who told us all about their language and what to keep in mind when ordering Croatian translations.
-Here’s what he told us:
+We had a chat with their Project and Marketing Manager Miloš, who told us all about their language and what to keep in mind when ordering Croatian translations.
+Here’s what he had to say:

 If you want to order a Croatian translation, you should go with Croatian linguists.
-People who are not introduced to the realities and dynamics of the South Slavic linguistic area tend to believe that we all speak one/the same language because we can understand each other.
-But in reality the situation is actually quite different.
-Trust me, Croats can tell the difference between Serbian, Bosnian, Montenegrin and Croatian.
-And it’s the same the other way(s) around.
+People who are not introduced to the realities and dynamics of the South Slavic linguistic area tend to believe that we all speak one/the same language because we can understand each other, but in reality the situation is actually quite different.
+Trust me, Croats can tell the difference between Serbian, Bosnian, Montenegrin, and Croatian – and it’s the same the other way(s) around.

 Tko pjeva zlo ne misli. – He who sings means no harm.
 It’s also the title of a famous Croatian movie.

 As you can see, the South Slavic linguistic landscape is an interesting and complex topic,

 so if you’d like to know more, why not take a look at Ciklopea’s blog post in English?

 And if you need a hand with translation, sworn or otherwise, feel free to contact one of our offices.